amintt2/heroic-website/README.md

 Setting up a development environment:

 1. Make sure Git, NodeJS, and Yarn are installed
+If this is your first time using Git on Windows, you may need to run the following command first:
+Run yarn install (or npm install) to install all dependencies for your project
 2. Clone the repo and enter the cloned folder, for example with the following commands:

 ```bash